chadnetzer/python-historical-dockerfiles/README.md

 docker build -t $(basename $PWD) .
 ```

+## TODO

+* Getting the interpreter history buffer and editing (ie. readline) to work on versions pre-v2.4

 ## License

 These Dockerfiles are released under the MIT license.
 They were based on the MIT licensed Alpine build of the Docker Python 2.7.15 image.